Sister Kathy was born in Brooklyn, NY on December 7th, 1930 to Mary E. (O’Brien) Courtney and Joseph F. Gilfeather. She had 2 brothers and 1 sister.

 In addition, she earned a Master of Arts degree in English Literature from Catholic University in Santiago, Chile in 1965, a Master of Arts in Sociology from Columbia University, NY in 1974 and a Master of Arts in Theology from Maryknoll School of Theology at the Maryknoll Society Seminary in Ossining, NY in 1986.

-Sister Kathy’s first overseas Assignment was to Chile in 1955 she spent her first ten years after language study teaching in rural schools.
+Sister Kathy’s first overseas Assignment was to Chile in 1955.
+She spent the first ten years after language study teaching in rural schools.
 After 1967 Sister Kathy was a member of a research team dedicated to cultural and religious investigation in Santiago at the Bellarmine Center for Research and Social Action (CISOC).
-The Center is directed by the Chilean Jesuit province, included the team of lay Chilean professionals with whom Sister Kathy worked.
+The Center, under the direction of the Chilean Jesuit province, included the team of lay Chilean professionals with whom Sister Kathy worked.

-One of the aspects of Sister Kathy’s work was involvement in the preparation and publication of the Center’s Boletin Pastoral.
+One of the aspects of Sister Kathy’s work was involvement in the preparation and publication of the Center’s ‘Boletin Pastoral.’
 This bulletin has as its central purpose the creation of a public forum where clergy, bishops, religious and laity can express their positions on pastoral themes, thus creating a dialogue including all.
 Their sociological investigations have brought many pastoral problems to light and the bulletin has become an important means of communicating these situations.

 Sister Kathy returned to the Maryknoll Sisters Center in 2010, where she remains an active volunteer.